 Bond Certificate.
 We are issuing the bonds in book entry form.
-Therefore, bond certificates will not be issued.
-Instead, the fiscal agent will mail to the purchaser and owner of each bond a confirmation that the owner has been listed in the bond register as the registered owner of the bond along with other pertinent information.
-Certificates will be issued only to government agencies, pension funds, institutions and Employee Benefit Plans that so request at the time of purchase.
+Therefore, bond certificates will not be issued (except in the limited circumstances described below).
+Instead, the Fiscal Agent will mail to the purchaser and owner of each bond a confirmation that the owner has been listed in the bond register as the registered owner of the bond along with other pertinent information.
+Certificates will be issued only to government agencies, pension funds, financial institutions and Employee Benefit Plans that so request at the time of purchase.
 We will forward all notices relating to the bonds to the registered owner(s).
-You may transfer a bond, if permitted under the terms of this prospectus supplement, by notifying the fiscal agent in writing of the transfer request along with appropriate transfer documents and any fee and expenses, required by the fiscal agent to be paid by the transferor.
+You may transfer a bond, if permitted under the terms of this prospectus supplement, by notifying the Fiscal Agent in writing of the transfer request along with appropriate transfer documents and any fee and expenses, required by the Fiscal Agent to be paid by the transferor.
 The transferor must also pay the State for any of the State's expenses in connection with the transfer.
-The fiscal agent will then record the transfer in the bond register.
-We will only repurchase bonds upon presentation of appropriate transfer documents (and the bond certificate if one was issued) to the fiscal agent.
-Upon maturity of a book entry bond or redemption of a book entry bond, the fiscal agent will automatically pay the principal amount and accrued interest on the book entry bond to the registered owner by mailing a check to the last address of the registered owner as listed in the bond register or, if written instructions are given by the registered owner, by automatic clearing house funds to the bank and bank account specified by the registered owner.
-Bond certificate holders must present the physical certificate to the fiscal agent to receive payment.
+The Fiscal Agent will then record the transfer in the bond register.
+We will only repurchase bonds upon presentation of appropriate transfer documents (and the bond certificate if one was issued) to the Fiscal Agent.
+Upon maturity of a book entry bond or redemption of a book entry bond, the Fiscal Agent will automatically pay the principal amount and accrued interest on the book entry bond to the registered owner by mailing a check to the last address of the registered owner as listed in the bond register or, if written instructions are given by the registered owner, by automatic clearing house funds to the bank and bank account specified by the registered owner.
+Bond certificate holders must present the physical certificate to the Fiscal Agent to receive payment.
 The bond owner will bear all expenses in connection with the replacement and delivery of a new bond.
-Israel will issue a new bond certificate to the bond owner for no cost, in case the bond owner notifies the fiscal agent in writing that the bond certificate was never delivered, no later than six (6) months following the original Issue Date of the bond.
+Israel will issue a new bond certificate to the bond owner for no cost, in case the bond owner notifies the Fiscal Agent in writing that the bond certificate was never delivered, no later than six (6) months following the original Issue Date of the bond.